 International students are required to purchase the NYU student health insurance plan.
 Please take time to read the materials you receive from NYU Student Health Insurance since they provide extensive information.
 International students are automatically enrolled in and billed for the plan, but if you already have a comprehensive plan that meets the NYU Health Insurance criteria, you may be able to waive coverage with documentation.
 Please note it is not possible to waive the NYU Health Insurance if your insurance carrier is not based in the U.S.

 If you have questions regarding health insurance, contact the Student Health Insurance Services at the NYU Student Health Center at 212-443-1020 or email@example.com.

 Do I need to file taxes?

-International students are obligated to file taxes while in the United States- even if they did not work in previous year.
-Though international students are required legally to file taxes, it may not mean that taxes must be paid.
-Before filing your tax forms, be sure to review the OGS Frequently Asked Questions page.
-However, please note that while OGS staff cannot advise students on tax filing.
+International students are obligated to file tax forms while in the United States- even if they did not work in previous year.
+Though international students are required legally to file tax forms, it may not mean that taxes must be paid.
+Before filing your tax forms, be sure to review the OGS Tax Page.